Climate change: How hard will extreme weather hit NZ?

 Full Article Source

 Scientists are taking a deeper look at how hard New Zealand will be hit by one of climate change's most frightening calling cards.
 Professor Dave Frame, of Victoria University's Climate Change Research Institute, said extreme weather was already beginning to affect our daily lives - yet many Kiwis hadn't paid it the attention they should have.
 One event directly implicated with climate change was a five-day deluge in July 2014 that put swathes of Northland dairy country underwater and caused about $18 million in damage.
 Another was a horror drought that left much of the country brown over the summer of 2012 and 2013; modelling showed that the $1.3 billion disaster had been about 20 per cent more likely to occur today than in the late 1800s.
 Even under the most optimistic scenarios of climate change, such events would grow more frequent - and more severe - over coming decades.
 They would be compounded by risen seas - just a metre of sea-level rise could threaten some $12.5b worth of buildings - and warmer average temperatures, Brutal, long-lasting heatwaves like that which the country sweated through this year could be the norm by the end of the century.
 Frame is now leading a just-funded, $10m programme to better understand the full extent of damage expected to be caused by extreme weather events.
 READ MORE: The climate crisis: What about we fix this thing?
 Covering climate now series: Facing a 'medical emergency' Covering climate now series: A bird on the brink Covering climate now series: How do Kiwis really feel about climate change?
 Covering climate now series: NZ's rising fire risk Covering climate now series: How rising seas could cost NZ billions Covering climate now series: Forecasting in a warming world Herald podcast: Why we can't risk normalising climate change Covering climate now series: Why cow burps are NZ's biggest climate headache Covering climate now series: How bad could climate change get for NZ?
 They'll investigate how the most damaging weather events might change in the next 10 to 40 years, and what proportion of individual events, like the Northland storm, can be directly attributed to a warming planet.
 In collaboration with MetService, they aim to boost near-term disaster forecasting - directly helping emergency responders - and, with iwi, to compile a comprehensive historical disaster database.
 "We'll be looking at how climate change is affecting today's extremes, as well as how extremes are likely to evolve in the future," Frame said.
 "Both aspects are important for how key climate risks are evolving.
 The aim is to improve our ability to understand how risks are changing, and so to provide a better basis for preparing for them."
 Researchers in the team have already been studying how climate change signals emerge from background variability, and on the links between climate change and observed extreme events.
 "This branch of climate science is usually called 'attribution' and has had growing prominence in recent years," Frame said.
 "We're integrating this branch of science with one that is closely related, and even newer, which is sometimes called 'climate change emergence'.
 "And we're tying both to a range of other sciences that are crucial to how these extreme events affect the social and natural systems we care about.
 We'll be building a comprehensive disaster database for New Zealand, and undertaking economic analysis of losses."
 "We're excited to have Vision Matauranga research and consultation woven through the project too, ensuring our climate modelling delivers what is most important to our iwi partners.
 "Whakahura is our Te Reo Maori title meaning to uncover or discover."
 Frame said the collaboration, supported through the Government's Endeavour Fund, would be closely aligned to another major, million-dollar project reaching toward rapidly revealing climate change's hand in extreme weather.
 That programme, led by Alexandra-based company Bodeker Scientific, aimed to turn out the data in near-real time, with a focus first on weather events marked by extreme temperature or rainfall.
 This story is part of the Herald's contribution to Covering Climate Now , an international campaign by more than 170 media organisations to draw attention to the issue of climate change ahead of a United Nations summit on September 23.
-To read more of our coverage go to nzherald.co.nz/climate New programme for preschool children about to be trialled in New Zealand.
+To read more of our coverage go to nzherald.co.nz/climate The incidents are being investigated and firefighters may face disciplinary action.